bocinsky/guedesbocinsky2018/README.md

 ##### Run the analysis interactively from the terminal

-Alternatively, you can run the container in interactive mode and load the script yourself:
+Alternatively, you can run the container in interactive mode and load the script yourself like so (in the terminal):

 ``` bash
 docker run -it bocinsky/guedesbocinsky2018:1.0.0 bash